Our Verdict

 Common questions about this comparison

-The AWOL VISION LTV-3000 Pro is brighter, rated at 3000 ANSI lumens.
+The AWOL VISION LTV-3000 Pro is brighter with 3000 ANSI lumens.
 The Epson Home Cinema LS11000 offers 2500 lumens.
-This extra brightness makes the AWOL Vision potentially better suited for rooms with some uncontrolled ambient light.
+The AWOL will perform better in rooms with more ambient light.

 Explore Other Categories